devopsies/search-engine-app/README.md

 ## What is Github Actions?

 GitHub Actions connects all of your tools to automate every step of your development workflow.
-In summary, Github Actions is a CI/CD tool, hosted on Github (no in installation required, as opposed to Jenkins).
+In summary, Github Actions is a CI/CD tool, hosted on Github (no installation required, as opposed to Jenkins).

 ## Start using Github & Github Actions